JavierAntoran/tiger-costume-voice-conversion/README.md

 <img src="images/waveforms.png" width="900" height="200" />

-In order to build a training set, we captured ten phrases with about seven words repeated ten times from two speakers using the same microphone.
-Then we chunk those phrases into words using a silence detector in order to get sufficient samples for each speaker for alignment.
+In order to build a training set, we captured ten phrases with about seven words each.
+They were repeated ten times by two speakers using the same microphone.
+Then we separated those phrases into words using a silence detector.
 We align these utterances, frame by frame, using a modified version of the Dinamic Time Warping (DTW) algorithm.
 We use the alligned frames to train a regression model which takes the source speaker's audio data as input and outputs the converted frame parameters such that the